Mafii61/demand-forecasting-linear-regression/README.md

 # Demand Forecasting with Linear Regression

-This project implements a demand forecasting approach using a linear regression model with lag-based features.
+This project implements A demand forecasting case study using linear regression and time-series features.
 The goal is to predict future demand based on historical patterns and compare the model against a simple naive baseline.

+Achieves ~46.8% RMSE improvement over a naive baseline.

 ---